How to Start a Business in Indiana:

 It costs $90.00 to register a business in Indiana.

-What permits do I need to start a business in Indiana?
+What permits do I need when starting a business in Indiana?

 Indiana does not have a general state-issued business license.
 However, you may need a license/permit depending on your location and profession.